 Once you’re able to identify what type of content your audience wants, you can create more of it.
 Happy followers are more likely to share your posts and recommend your site to their friends.

 There are a many different ways to do this.
 You can send out surveys or ask your followers to reply to an email and share a bit about themselves.
-In my opinion, though, there is nothing more valuable for understanding your audience than viewing data in Google Analytics.
+But, one of the best ways to understand your audience is to view data in the free tool of Google Analytics.

 Understanding Google Analytics for beginners